WordPress vs custom website

 Which should you choose?

-A simple rule of thumb based on business needs.
+A simple rule of thumb based on business needs rather than platform loyalty.

 Choose WordPress if

-- You plan to publish lots of content
+- You expect to publish lots of content regularly

 Choose custom if